 Alfauir is a very pretty village just 10 minutes drive to Gandia City with plenty of history and paces to visit and explore.

 Alfauir is along the CV60 from Gandia to L'Olleria and one of the first villages opposite Rotova.
-It is suited to the country way of life with lovely walks through the orange groves or the more dramatic walks over the mountains.

 Once only accessible by crossing a bridge, the village that grew from an ancient Islamic farmstead draws visitors in from far and wide to enjoy its rich countryside and heritage.
 Quite an achievement for a municipality of just 444 inhabitants.